-The goal is to ensure that each person feels able to share freely without judgment or criticism, even when individuals may disagree.
+The goal is to ensure that each person feels they can share freely without judgment or criticism, even when individuals may disagree.
 Designate a facilitator who can manage that kind of discussion for each group.

 4. Set it up

 Start your meeting together, with a senior leader sharing the intentions and ground rules with everyone.
-Focus on whichever of your company values is appropriate to this discussion (for example Care and Be Curious are two of our Great Place to Work values most appropriate to this experience.)
+Focus on the company values that are appropriate to this discussion (for example Care and Be Curious are the two Great Place to Work values most appropriate to this experience.)

-Encourage everyone to keep the specifics of who said what confidential—we can share generally, but it’s better not to quote others to avoid misrepresenting them.
+Ask everyone to keep the specifics of who said what confidential—we can share the discussion generally, but it’s better not to quote individuals, to avoid misrepresenting them.

 Then split into your groups.
 Our Chief Diversity & Innovation Officer Tony Bond created these simple discussion questions to get us started: